Welcome to Lowenheim Cattery

 Kittens are born in our house and spend the first three weeks in our Bedroom, being handled daily.
 Between three and four weeks they are moved to the kitten room to allow them more space to develop.

-At ten weeks they are taken to our Vet for their first health check, first vaccination and de-sexing.
+At ten weeks they are taken to the Wellington Vet Group in Petone for their first health check, first vaccination and de-sexing.
 Reaching twelve weeks they are then ready to go to their new homes.

-Prospective buyers can visit the kittens from seven weeks of age.
-Once you have visited and wish to purchase a kitten then a $150.00 non-refundable deposit is required.
-At the completion of the sale and collecting the kitten, the deposit is deducted from the purchase price, paid prior to pick up.
-If you cannot pick up the kitten physically and need it to be transported elsewhere, we would suggest that you Contact Air New Zealand to find out about their policy and costs relating to transporting Cats.
+Prospective buyers can visit the kittens from six weeks of age.
+Once you have visited and wish to purchase a kitten then a $70.00 non-refundable deposit is required.
+At the completion of the sale and collecting the kitten, the deposit is deducted from the purchase price.

 Colours

-Burmese: Most of our kittens recently have been Chocolate with the odd Seal, Lilac (occasionally) and Russets.
+Burmese: Seal, Chocolate, Blue, Lilac and Russets.
 Russet is a new colour which we were the first to breed them in NZ and the world.
 See kittens below.
-Recently we bred a Red Russet Burmese and in July 2023 we bred the first Lilac Russet Burmese.

 Burmese History